migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L09.md

 Q. Was it real blood?
 His blood? ...
 No look at verse 29

-... it was the "*fruit of the vine*"

 **NOTE:** The passover was transformed into the "Lord's supper" or communion.